-The Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (AIR21) prohibits discrimination against air carrier industry employees who report information related to air carrier safety.
+The Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (AIR21) prohibits discrimination against employees of U.S. air carrier industry and U.S. manufacturers who report information related to air carrier safety.

 Who is covered under the AIR21 Whistleblower Protection Program?

-Only employees of U.S. air carriers, their contractors, and their subcontractors are covered under the AIR21 Whistleblower Protection Program.
+Only employees of U.S. air carriers and U.S. aircraft/component manufacturers, their contractors, and their sub-contractors are covered under the AIR21 Whistleblower Protection Program.